 After months of planning, the day is finally here!

 This afternoon, I’ll depart for my 7th Annual Round the World trip!
-As I’ve said before, 30 days is more a guideline than a rule and this year’s trip will top the calendar scale at 45 days (thanks, primarily, to award seat availability in and out of the U.S. – but who am I to complain?).
+As I’ve said before, 30 days is more a guideline than a rule and this year’s trip will top the calendar scale at 45 days.
+This is thanks, primarily, to award seat availability in and out of the U.S. – but who am I to complain?

 It will also be my most ambitious itinerary yet with 19 stops in 16 countries (increasing my current country count from 105 to 115).
 Like previous trips, most of the stops are new to me but there are a few favorites that I never miss when “in the neighborhood” (like Paris, Bangkok & Auckland).